-- 1. Remove the four screws (FIGURE 7-2 (p.
-105)) - 2.
+- 1. Remove the four screws (Figure 7-2 [p.
+110]) - 2.
 Pull the enclosure lid away from the electronic unit.

-FIGURE 7-2.
+Figure 7-2.
 Removing the enclosure lid

-Opening the access door MUST be carried out by a competent person, who has sufficient training, experience and knowledge both in electrical safety and the detail and operation of the sensor.
+Opening the access door MUST be performed by a competent person, with sufficient training, experience, and knowledge of electrical safety and the detail and the sensor's operation.